 Team Mumu's Geocaching Page

 What is Geocaching?
-Geocaching - where you are the search engine - is a hobby where people equipped with GPS receivers go on high tech treasure hunts to seek out tupperware hiding in the bushes.
-Check out our favorite caches and our fish geotokens.
+Geocaching is what nerds do when they go outside :-).
+It is a worldwide hobby where people equipped with GPS receivers (or phones) go on high tech treasure hunts to seek out tupperware hiding in the bushes.

 Home Coordinates